-Through Housing, homeless people can get a permanent home with their own first-hand contract, without requirements for drug freedom, an approach that should permeate all supported housing.
+Through Housing First, homeless people can get a permanent home with their own first-hand contract, without the requirement for drug freedom, an approach that should permeate all supported housing.

 People with substance abuse and / or mental illness should not have to move around between different forms of temporary housing depending on whether you are currently drug-free or not, or due to other things that happen in your life.